 According to the NFL's scoring rules under Section 11-3-2-C, the rare one-point safety is awarded when a safety occurs by either team during a "try," or a point after try such as a two-point conversion or extra point attempt.

-Now, if the defensive player had crossed the plane and fumbled, then Buffalo recovered the football back inside the end zone, it would by rule be a safety, and New England would have been awarded a single point.
+Now, if the defensive player had crossed back into the field of play and fumbled, then Buffalo recovered possession of the ball back inside their own end zone, it would by rule be a safety, and New England would have been awarded a single point.

 Football Zebras described what the wild ruling would have been had it been recognized, and confirmed that it has never been applied in the NFL before.